dwiegreffe/mdsrv-web/tutorial.md

     </figure>
 </center>

-- using the URL of a structure or trajectory file that is publicly available on another server:
+- using the URL of a structure or trajectory file that is publicly available on another server:<br>
-    1. Open the Home panel on the left-hand side.
+    1. Open the Home panel on the left-hand side.<br>
-    2. Open the Open Remote File menu in the Home panel.
+    2. Open the Open Remote File menu in the Home panel.<br>
-    3. Enter the URL of the file.
+    3. Enter the URL of the file.<br>
-    4. Select the correct format of the file for the Format parameter.
+    4. Select the correct format of the file for the Format parameter.<br>
-    5. Set the Binary parameter to On, if the file is binary.
+    5. Set the Binary parameter to On, if the file is binary.<br>
     6. Select Apply.

 <center>